 LLLT for Acne.

+Acne vulgaris is a relatively common skin disorder, with a reported prevalence of up to 90% among adolescents.
 Phototherapy offers an alternative mode of treatment for acne vulgaris with a suitable profile of side-effects (Rotunda et al., 2004).
 Sunlight exposure has often been reported to have a significant impact on the treatment of acne, with a high efficacy of up to 70%.
 More recently, techniques utilizing broad-spectrum visible light (LLLT) are currently being employed for the treatment of acne (Cunliffe and Goulden, 2000).
 One mechanism of action of phototherapy is via the excitation of porphyrins generated by P. acnes as part of its normal metabolism.
 These porphyrins act as endogenous photosensitizers, absorbing light (specifically blue light, and to a lesser extent, red light) and stimulating photochemical reactions that generate reactive free radicals and singlet oxygen species, which are toxic for P. acnes (Figure 2) (Lee et al., 2007b; Ross, 2005).
 Red light has been demonstrated to have a greater penetration depth when compared to that of blue light (Aziz-Jalali et al., 2012).
 Infrared (IR) light has been proposed to destroy sebaceous glands, and thus, reduce acne lesions (Lloyd and Mirkov, 2002).
 Red light is believed to stimulate cytokine release from various cells including macrophages, and reduce inflammation (Rotunda et al., 2004; Sadick, 2008).

 The sebaceous gland is colonized by bacteria, which can be killed by blue light due to the endogenous porphyrins they produce, acting as photosensitizers and forming reactive oxygen species.
 Red light can reduce inflammation and stimulate healing with minimal scarring.